Family sent back to DR Congo after two die of Ebola in Uganda

 The dead boy’s father, mother, 3-year-old brother and their 6-month-old baby, along with the family’s maid, were all repatriated, the minister’s statement said.

-The 3-year-old has been confirmed to be infected with Ebola and his 23-year-old Ugandan father has displayed symptoms.
-His test results were due later on Thursday.
+The 3-year-old has been confirmed to be infected with Ebola.
+His 23-year-old Ugandan father has displayed symptoms but tested negative, Ugandan authorities said.

 “Uganda remains in Ebola response mode to follow up the 27 contacts (of the family),” the statement said.